-The required text for the course is Introduction to Electrodynamics, 4th edition, by Griffiths.
-A scientific or graphing calculator is also required.
+The required text for the course is Introduction to Electrodynamics, 4th Edition by David J. Griffiths.
+A scientific or graphing calculator is also required, and students must bring it to every lecture and testing period.

 Methods of Evaluation

 Grading for this course will follow a standard 10-point grading scale: